jeswils-ap/anaplan-api/README.md

 - sun_crypto.py
 - util.py

 You can simply download, remove extraneous files, and drop the jks folder in your site-package directory to work around the error.
+PyJKS utilises javaobj, which will need to be installed separately.
+As of 16-11-21 the installable package 2 bugs that must be fixed: incorrect syntax in a try except block (except Exception, e), and using StringIO package instead of io for StringIO.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.